rvr-account/rvr/README.md

 ## data
-The synthetic datasets are provided in `data/runhet/*.npz` or `data/runorfunc/*.npz` The colored MNIST datasets are provided in `data/mnist/*.npz` All the dataset generation files can be found in `src/data_processing/`
+The synthetic datasets are provided in `data/runhet/*.npz` or `data/runorfunc/*.npz` Due to space constraint, all the dataset generation files for synthetic data and colored MNIST can be found in `src/data_processing/`.
+The dataset generation code for PACS is pulled from https://github.com/ameroyer/TFDatasets.

 ## model